AaronErhardt/tuxedo-rs/README.md

 This list includes devices that were successfully tested with tuxedo-rs.
 Since I have limited access to hardware, please consider adding your device(s) to the list.

-+ TUXEDO Aura 15 Gen1
++ TUXEDO Aura 15 Gen1 and Gen2
 + TUXEDO Pulse 15 Gen1

 ## Installation